barbarer/py4e-int/_sources/turtles/SE_turtle/pps-ppe3.rst

     (2) <b>space = Screen() -- Screen Initialization</b>
         Initializes a Screen() object named space.
 This object creates a window where the turtle graphics will be displayed.
     (3) <b>alex = Turtle() -- Turtle Initialization</b>
-        Initializes a Turtle object named alex using Turtle(). alex is a <b style="background-color:#d9d9d9">[:click-correct:variable:endclick: / :click-incorrect:method:endclick:]</b> used to store an instance of the Turtle class.
+        Initializes a Turtle object named alex using Turtle(). alex is a <b style="background-color:#d9d9d9">[:click-correct:variable:endclick: / :click-incorrect:method:endclick:]</b> used to store an instance of the Turtle <b style="background-color:#d9d9d9">[:click-correct:class:endclick: / :click-incorrect:variable:endclick:]</b>.
         This allows you to control and use that specific turtle object to perform various drawing operations.
     (4) <b>def draw_triangle(turtle, length, three_colors_list): -- Function Definition</b>
         Defines a function called draw_triangle that takes in a turtle object, the length of the triangle sides, and a  <b style="background-color:#d9d9d9">[:click-correct:list:endclick: / :click-incorrect:dictionary:endclick:]</b> of three colors.